xdshang/VidVRD-helper/README.md

 It also contains scripts for evaluating several relevant tasks, i.e.
 *video object detection*, *action detection* and *visual relation detection*.

-Please note that the enclosed *baseline* does not serve as general baseline for those tasks.
-You can ignore it if you are not working with the VidVRD dataset.
+Please note that the enclosed *baseline* only works for ImageNet-VidVRD.
+A generalized and improved baseline can be found at [here](https://github.com/xdshang/VidVRD-II).

 Please cite the following papers if the datasets help your research:
 ```